-A All short course meters events, long course meters events, and national championships shall be conducted on a timed-final basis.
-Other short course yards events may be conducted on a timed-final basis or other basis (e.g., trials/finals).
-In a trials/finals format, competitors shall be limited to three individual events per day.

-B Age groups and/or genders, as well as events of the same distance 200 yards or longer, may be combined so that no swimmer has to swim alone and lanes may be filled.

-C It is recommended that when swimmers are seeded by time and not by age groups, the fastest two swimmers in each age group should not be seeded into outside lanes.
-It is recommended that they be moved inward one lane or given the center lanes in the next slowest heat, whichever is the more appropriate placement.

-D Seeding at meets other than national championship meets may be either fast-to-slow or slow-to-fast.
+- A All short course meters events, long course meters events, and national championships shall be conducted on a timed-final basis.
+Other short course yards events may be conducted on a timed-final basis or other basis (e.g., preliminary heats and finals).
+In such cases, the entry information shall state the process for seeding. - B Age groups and/or genders, as well as events of the same distance 200 yards or longer, may be combined so that no swimmer has to swim alone and lanes may be filled. - C It is recommended that when swimmers are seeded by time and not by age groups, the fastest two swimmers in each age group should not be seeded into outside lanes.
+It is recommended that they be moved inward one lane or given the center lanes in the next slowest heat, whichever is the more appropriate placement. - D Seeding at meets other than national championship meets may be either fast-to-slow or slow-to-fast.
 Seeding may differ for sprint and distance events (events 400 yards or longer) within a meet.
 Women's and men's heats may be alternated in the distance events.
-The meet information shall state the seeding for all events.

-E Heat and lane assignments for events of 200 meters or less shall be available to all competitors at least five minutes prior to the start of the event.
+The meet information shall state the seeding for all events. - E Heat and lane assignments for events of 200 meters or less shall be available to all competitors at least five minutes prior to the start of the event.